craxidile/react-native-course/week01-20170914/fundametal-javascript-datatype-part01.md

 +'helloworld'
 // result = NaN

-// As '+' operator could produce a NaN value,
+// As '+' operator can produce a NaN value,
-// we could use '~~' instead.
+// we are able to use '~~' instead.
 ~~'helloworld'
 // result = 0